isomerpages/hdb-carpark/example-resource/example-categories/_posts/2019-01-01-how-to-terminate-season.md

 ---
 ### How do I terminate my season parking?
 You can terminate your season parking via our Termination of Season Parking service if you do not need it anymore.
 ### Will I get a refund?
-Yes,refunds are **calculated from the day after you do the termination.**
+Yes, refunds are **calculated from the day after you do the termination.**

 <br>For example,
 1. You bought a season parking that starts in 1st January and expires on 31st March